Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Methodology

+Our analysis evaluates the effectiveness of personality settings and the alignment between self-reports and human perceptions using descriptive statistics and correlation analyses.
+We began by computing the means and standard deviations of both self-report and human-perceived personality scores to examine overall distribution patterns.
+Statistical significance tests were conducted to evaluate differences between the high and low personality conditions, as well as between human perceptions and the chatbot’s self-report scores.
+In addition, we assessed construct validity, the extent to which a test accurately measures what it is intended to measure \citep{cronbach1955construct}, based on four psychometric dimensions:

-\begin{itemize} \item {\bf Convergent validity} assesses whether different methods measuring the same trait yield consistent results \cite{john2000measurement}.
-We tested this by comparing the chatbot's self-reported personality scores across three established scales.
-Strong correlations among these measures indicate consistent measurement across different methods. \item {\bf Discriminant validity} evaluates the distinctiveness of different traits \cite{campbell1959convergent}.
-We verified the independence of the chatbot's personality dimensions by calculating correlations between different trait scores.
-Low correlations between unrelated traits confirm good discriminant validity. \item {\bf Criterion validity} examines the correlation between a measure and an external criterion \cite{cronbach1955construct}.
-We assessed this by comparing the chatbot's self-reported personality traits with human perceptions, measured through participant ratings after interacting with the chatbot.
-The value of criterion validity indicates the level of alignment between self-reports and user perceptions. \item {\bf Predictive validity} refers to a measure's ability to predict future outcomes or behaviors \cite{funder2006towards}.
-We evaluated this by exploring how the chatbot's self-report personality influences the quality of interaction, as captured through the UEQ.
-A strong relationship between personality traits and positive user experiences suggests that these traits are valid predictors of chatbot effectiveness. \end{itemize}
+\begin{itemize} \item {\bf Convergent validity} assesses whether different methods measuring the same trait yield consistent results \citep{john2000measurement}.
+To assess this, we compared the chatbot's self-report personality scores across three established scales.
+Strong inter-scale correlations indicate consistent responses under our personality settings. \item {\bf Discriminant validity} evaluates the distinctiveness of different traits \citep{campbell1959convergent}.
+We calculated correlations between different personality trait scores across psychometric scales and evaluation methods.
+Low correlations between unrelated traits confirm good discriminant validity. \item {\bf Criterion validity} examines the correlation between a measure and an external criterion \citep{cronbach1955construct}.
+We assessed this by comparing the chatbot's self-report personality traits with human perceptions, measured through participant ratings after interacting with the chatbot.
+The value of criterion validity indicates the level of alignment between self-reports and human perceptions. \item {\bf Predictive validity} refers to a measure's ability to predict future outcomes or behaviors \citep{funder2006towards}.
+We evaluated this by examining whether the chatbot personality setting predicted the quality of interaction, as captured through the UEQ.
+Strong correlations between personality evaluation scores and positive user experiences suggest that personality traits are valid predictors of chatbot effectiveness. \end{itemize}